kettanaito/atomic-layout/README.md

 ## How does this work?

 We are using a jaw-droppingly powerful (and standardized) [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and combining it with the simplicity and flexibility of [React](https://reactjs.org/).
-You can depict this library like an easier way to declare and maintain CSS Grid in your React application.
+You can depict this library as an easier way of declaring and maintaining CSS Grid in your React applications.

 ## Getting started